Kentucky Derby Betting

 - As you study some of the betting guides and training tools offered at TwinSpires.com and some of the resources below, you’ll become better prepared and equipped to analyze races in a more meaningful way.

 - Understanding ‘how’ a horse has run leading up to a race versus the far less important ‘where’ the horse finishes and ‘what’ time he/she completed their recent races will help you become more proficient.

 How to bet the Kentucky Derby on a budget

-Bet Big In the 2018 Kentucky Derby With Just $50
+Bet Big In the 2023 Kentucky Derby With Just $50

 Well the beauty of horse racing is that there are a ton of ways to turn a little in to a lot, even with a normal amount of cash in hand.
 It may be called the Sport of Kings, but these days it’s a sport for everyone.

 That’s especially been true in the past few seasons.
-Some might say that this wasn’t the case in 2017 when Always Dreaming won with 5/1 odds over 4/1 favorite Classic Empire, but the latter was a suspect preference who had flaws and was only favored based on a wobbly reputation.
-The sharps targeted Always Dreaming rightfully.
-Either way, the odds were tight enough to keep the trend on track.
+Some might say that this wasn’t the case in 2017 when Always Dreaming won with 5/1 odds over 4/1 favorite Classic Empire, but the latter was a suspect preference based on lack of racing in his 3-year-old season.

 With that in mind, let’s take a look at how the cost conscious bettor might spend their money on Kentucky Derby day.